CortexIntelligentAutomation/docs/content/en/docs/2024.3/Reference/data-types/files-and-folders/folderinformation.md

 ## Summary

-The `FolderInformation` datatype is used to represent information about a folder.
+The `FolderInformation` data type is used to represent information about a folder.

 | | |
 |-|-|